bespoke-silicon-group/bsg_replicant/cl_hdk/software/README.md

 ## Contents

-- `cl_demo.c`: The C application for this AWS hardware design.
+- `cl_app.c`: The C application for this AWS hardware design.
 Drives co-simulation and an FPGA instance on a server.
 - `include`: Include files for this AWS hardware design
 - `makefile`: Makefile for building the C application for AWS.
 (The cosimulation